MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Volume-License.md

 :::zone pivot="windows11"

+1. **Install a product key**</br>
-   1. **KMS Client**</br>By default Windows 11 IoT Enterprise LTSC 2024 is configured to automatically activation using an on-premises key management service (KMS).
+   By default Windows 11 IoT Enterprise LTSC 2024 is configured to automatically activation using an on-premises key management service (KMS).
 You don't need to install a product key if you plan to keep the device in an environment where it can reach the KMS server regularly.

-::: zone-end

-:::zone pivot="windows10"

-   1. **KMS Client**</br>
-      Install the Generic Volume License Key (GVLK) for Windows IoT Enterprise LTSC if you plan to activate using an on-premises key management service.</br>
-      GVLK: `KBN8V-HFGQ4-MGXVD-347P6-PDQGT`

-      ```cmd
-      slmgr /ipk KBN8V-HFGQ4-MGXVD-347P6-PDQGT
-      ```

-::: zone-end

-:::zone pivot="windows11,windows10"
+   Skip the following step if you don't intend to use MAK activation.

-   1. **Multiple Activation Key (MAK)**</br>
+   - **Multiple Activation Key (MAK)**</br>
-      Install the Multiple Activation Key that you acquired through the Volume License Service Center.</br>
+     In this step you use the command line utility `slmgr.vbs /ipk` to install a Multiple Activation Key that you acquired through the Volume License Service Center.</br>

       ```cmd
       slmgr /ipk XXXXX-XXXXX-XXXXX-XXXXX-XXXXX